mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 A specific *frame* exists within a specific *snapshot*.
 A single topic might have many 'clinton' *frames*, one for each *snapshot*.
 Each *topic* has a number of *frame definion*, each of which tells the system which *frames* to create each time a new *snapshot* is created.  *Frames* for new *frame definitions* will be only be created for *snapshots* created after the creation of the *frame definition*.

-The relationship of these objects is show below:
+The relationship of these objects is show"below":

 *     topic
       * frame set definition
         * frame definition (+ framing method)
 *     snapshot
       * frame set
       * frame (+ framing method)

 ## Framing Methods